Maureen Dowd: New York Times columnist

 Dowd's columns have also been described as often being political cartoons that capture a caricatured view of the current political landscape with precision and exaggeration.
-For example, in the run-up to the 2000 presidential election Dowd wrote that Democratic candidate "Al Gore is so feminized and diversified and ecologically correct that he's practically lactating," while referring to the Democratic party as the "mommy party.”
-In a Fresh Dialogues interview years later, she said of Gore:"I was just teasing him a little bit because he was so earnest and he could be a little righteous and self important.
+For example, in the run-up to the 2000 presidential election she wrote that Democratic candidate "Al Gore is so feminized and diversified and ecologically correct that he's practically lactating," while referring to the Democratic Party as the "mommy party."
+In a Fresh Dialogues interview years later, she said of Gore:I was just teasing him a little bit because he was so earnest and he could be a little righteous and self important.
 That's not always the most effective way to communicate your ideas, even if the ideas themselves are right.
-I mean, certainly his ideas were right but he himself was—sometimes—a pompous messenger for them."In January 2014, Dowd said she ate about one-quarter of a cannabis-infused chocolate bar, while touring the legalized recreational cannabis industry.
-She said she was later told she should have only eaten one-sixteenth, which was not in the instructions on the label.
-She then described her negative experiences with legal cannabis in a June 3, 2014 New York Times op-ed.
-In September 2014, Dowd followed up on this story with another New York Times op-ed, this time describing a discussion of using consumable cannabis with her "marijuana Miyagi" Willie Nelson.
+I mean, certainly his ideas were right but he himself was—sometimes—a pompous messenger for them.In January 2014, Dowd recounted that after eating about one-fourth of a cannabis-infused chocolate bar while touring the legalized recreational cannabis industry, she was later told she should have only eaten one-sixteenth—but that this had not been in the instructions on the label.
+She went on to describe her negative experiences with legal cannabis in a June 3, 2014 New York Times op-ed, following up on this story in another op-ed in September 2014, this time describing a discussion of using consumable cannabis with her "marijuana Miyagi" Willie Nelson.

 On March 4, 2014, Dowd published a column about the dominance of men in the film industry in which she quoted Amy Pascal, co-chairman of Sony Pictures Entertainment.
 According to BuzzFeed, "leaked emails from Sony" suggested that Dowd had promised to provide the draft column to Pascal's husband, Bernard Weinraub, prior to the column's publication.
 BuzzFeed said the column "painted Pascal in such a good light that she engaged in a round of mutual adulation with Dowd over email after its publication."
 Both Dowd and Weinraub have denied that Weinraub ever received the column.
 On December 12, 2014, Times public editor Margaret Sullivan concluded, "While the tone of the email exchanges is undeniably gushy, I don't think Ms. Dowd did anything unethical here."